heiklap/dawo/README.md

 Beginner Dart programmers kickoff to develop a glorious package..
 Latest code in GitHub: https://github.com/heiklap/dawo
 - Read: /doc/hist_versions.txt in gitHub to see full changes to this, and coming versions.
 - Blog: http://dawopack.blogspot.fi/search/label/dawo
+- Dawo is using my other package: dawolang: 0.0.1, for word recognition in connector.
 ## Usage
     // Mission Class has wide access to data, since they have instances of
     // Chore classes inside them, in choresL : List<CommmonChore>